 MakeTrade as a broker provides lots of information, studies and recommendations to its clients, but at the end of the day, only I as a direct investor can make the decision when to actually hit the buy or sell buttons in my account screen.
 If I find out a I made losing trade later, I can only blame myself and nobody else.

-Also, I have direct control how many times I will buy/sell, and when to do it.
+Also, I have direct control over how many times I will buy/sell, and when to do it.
 In fact, I can buy some shares of a company, and sell it after a few days, or even within the day (if ever I want too.)

-An example is shown below where I bought shares of PLDT and sold it only five days after after earning a little profit.
+An example is shown below where I bought shares of PLDT and sold it only five days after earning a little profit.

 The beauty of directing investing